lucasecf/LESliderController/README.md

 ## What is this

-Just a container controller, to present another controllers with a nice and different animation!
+Just a container controller, to present another controllers via tap/pan gesture with a nice and different animation!
 See a example of app that uses it:

 <p align="center">
 <img src="Images/preview.gif" alt="GIF 1" width="375px" />